CFARnet: deep learning for target detection with constant false alarm rate: Learned detectors

-Our implementation of CFARnet uses the Maximum Mean Discrepancy (MMD) distance \cite{gretton2012kernel} as detailed in Appendix \ref{app_dist}.
-We also use a hyper-parameter $\alpha>0$ that trades off the importance of the classification accuracy versus the CFAR penalty.
+Our implementation of CFARnet uses the Maximum Mean Discrepancy (MMD) distance \cite{gretton2012kernel} as detailed in \ref{app_dist}.
+We also use a hyper-parameter $\lambda>0$ that trades off the importance of the classification accuracy versus the CFAR penalty.
 The overall CFARnet procedure is summarized in Algorithm 2.
+If $N$, $M$ and $\lambda$ are large enough and the architecture is expressive enough then the global solution of this algorithm is a good approximation of CRLT.